brittanyrw/emojiscreen/README.md

 #### Local Development

 ##### Required Downloads & Tools
 * Terminal (Mac OS) or Command Prompt.
-For Windows, Git Bash is recommended.
+These are installed by default on your computer.
+Search for the program to open it. **For Windows, [Git Bash](https://gitforwindows.org/) is recommended.**
-* Git
+* [Git](https://git-scm.com/downloads) - This is a version control tool.
-* A text editor such as Sublime Text, Atom, Visual Studio Code, etc.
+* A text editor such as [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/download), etc.
-* Python (optional)
+* [Python](https://www.python.org/downloads/) (optional).
+This will be used to run a web server on your local machine.
+To check if your computer already has Python installed, type `python --version` in your terminal.
+If you have Python, the terminal will print out the version number.

 ##### Local Development Instructions